-Liquefaction Management Area (LMA) Key Pedestrian Frontage along parts of Colombo Street Mitre 10 Motel and tavern 2017 retail and office rental rates as a percentage of the average for Neighbourhood Centres Retail average: 93% Retail high: 74% Office average: N/A Office high: N/A Obtained a Consent in the Last Five Years N/A
+Key Pedestrian Frontage along parts of Colombo Street Motel and tavern 2017 retail and office rental rates as a percentage of the average for Neighbourhood Centres Retail average: 93% Retail high: 74% Office average: N/A Office high: N/A Obtained a Consent in the Last Five Years N/A

-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network The centre fronts onto Colombo Street, a minor arterial, and partially adjoins Brougham Street, a major arterial.
+Criteria Comment Weighted Score Accessibility to the Transport Network The centre fronts onto Colombo Street, a minor arterial, and partially adjoins Brougham Street, a major arterial.
 The centre has good off- street parking provision.
-The centre is serviced by a high frequency and low frequency bus route.
-There are cycle lanes in part of the centre.
-4 12 Land Assembly The centre is generally developed but there is a reasonably sized cluster of contiguous vacant sites or areas that could be used for a variety of activities and several smaller dispersed vacant sites.
+The centre is serviced by a high frequency and low frequency bus 4 12 Tansport Network There are cycle lanes in part of the centre.
+Land Assembly The centre is generally developed but there is a reasonably sized cluster of contiguous vacant sites or areas that could be used for a variety of activities and several smaller dispersed vacant sites.
 4 12 Land Remediation Requirements None of the vacant sites are known HAIL sites.
-4 8 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints A small part of the centre is in a FMA, but the vacant land is not in that part of the centre.
-The whole of the centre is in an LMA.
+4 8 Location-specific Private Infrastructure Requirements vate None known.
+8 Natural Hazards Constraints A small part of the centre is in a FMA, but the vacant land is not in that part of the centre.
+2 6 The whole of the centre is in a LMA.
 Consent notices on some adjoining sites require specific foundation design.
-2 6 Planning Constraints Urban design assessments would be required for any new building over 1,000m 2 GLFA.
+Planning Constraints Urban design assessments would be required for any new building over 1,000m2 GLFA.
 There is a development plan for the block between Huxley Street and King Street which restricts commercial vehicle access to specific points and requires new development on Colombo Street to be built to the road frontage.
-4 16 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential area zoned for medium density housing.
+4 16 Proximity to Residential The centre is in an established residential area zoned for medium density housing.
 Based on the 2013 census, the number of residents within a walkable catchment of the centre is 144% of the average for Neighbourhood Centres.
 The mean household income within that catchment is 95.9% of the average for Neighbourhood Centres.
 4 16 Visibility The centre has good visibility from Colombo Street, a minor arterial.
 4 12 Other Development Constraints None known.
-4 8 TOTAL WEIGHTED SCORE (Out of 104) 98
+4 8 TOTAL WEIGHTED SCORE